 Methodology

 Each header present earned 1 point, yielding a score from 0 to 7.
 We also recorded the legacy X-XSS-Protection header separately (deprecated by modern browsers but still sent by some servers).
-All data was collected on March 2, 2026.
+All data was collected in a single point-in-time crawl.

 All 303 sites in our sample serve their pages over HTTPS.
 This is the one area where the legal industry has reached full compliance.
 Browser warnings, free certificate authorities like Let's Encrypt, and managed hosting platforms that bundle SSL by default have collectively eliminated HTTP-only law firm websites from the top of search results.

 This is genuinely good news.
-Five years ago, HTTPS adoption among small business websites hovered around 70%.
-The combination of browser enforcement and search engine ranking signals has driven adoption to 100% across our entire sample.
+Five years ago, HTTPS adoption among small business websites hovered around 70 percent.
+The combination of browser enforcement and search ranking signals has driven adoption to 100 percent across our entire sample.
 The encryption problem is solved.

 The security header problem, however, is not.

 Beyond HTTPS, adoption drops sharply.
-No individual security header reaches even 40% adoption across the 303 sites.
+No individual security header reaches even 40 percent adoption across the 303 sites.

 Strict-Transport-Security11939.3%Forces HTTPS on all future visits; prevents SSL stripping attacks